8BitGinger/antiSocialMedia/README.md

 </div>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **SocialEyes** is an _anti_ Social Media App designed to quickly post thoughts, ideas, or musings for others to view, but not engage with.
-The point is simple: getting Eyes or Likes on your thoughts.
+The point is simple: getting Eyes or Likes on your thoughts not you.
 Other users can see your posts and save them to their own profile if they like them.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; All posts are public, but your name and info are not shown allowing a new layer of anonymity and judgement free sharing allowing you to share without reservation.
-Post away if you have something to share or just scroll through the feed looking for inspiration, a laugh, or just to kill the time!
-Or head to your own Profile page and view your private and saved posts.
+Post away if you have something to share to the masses or just scroll through the feed looking for inspiration, a laugh, or just to kill the time!
+**Lurk in peace.** Explore a diverse feed of anonymous posts at your own pace.
+No pressure to comment, like, or follow just pure observation!

 ---